 In fair Verona, where we lay our scene,

 From forth the fatal loins of these two foes

 A pair of star-crossed lovers take their life.

 Shakespeare produced most of his work between 1589 and 1613.
 His early plays were mainly comedies and histories.
-He then wrote mainly tragedies until about 1608, including Hamlet, King Lear, and Macbeth, considered some of the finest works in the English language.
-In his last phase, he wrote tragicomedies, also known as romances, and collaborated with other playwrights.
+He then wrote mainly tragedies until about 1608, including Hamlet, King Lear, and Macbeth considered some of the finest works in the English language.
+In his last phase, he wrote tragicomedies, also known as romances, like As You Like It, and collaborated with other playwrights.

 Shakespeare was a respected poet and playwright in his own day, but his reputation did not rise to its present heights until the 19th century.
 In the 20th century, his work was repeatedly adopted and rediscovered by new movements in scholarship and performance.
-His plays remain highly popular today and are constantly studied, performed and reinterpreted in diverse cultural and political contexts throughout the world.
+Shakespeare’s plays remain highly popular today and are constantly studied, performed, and reinterpreted in diverse cultural and political contexts throughout the world.

 PG-13 | 2h | Drama, Romance | 1 November 1996 (USA)

 Director: Baz Luhrmann

 Baz Luhrmann helped adapt this classic Shakespearean romantic tragedy for the screen, updating the setting to a post-modern city named Verona Beach.
 In this version, the Capulets and the Montagues are two rival gangs.
 Juliet (Claire Danes) is attending a costume ball thrown by her parents.
 Her father Fulgencio Capulet (Paul Sorvino) has arranged her marriage to the boorish Paris (Paul Rudd) as part of a strategic investment plan.
 Romeo attends the masked ball and he and Juliet fall in love.